tka-andrew/SystemDesignExamples/09_Proxies/README.md

 This demonstrates a simple reverse proxy with the help of nginx.

 ## Notes
-1. Forward Proxy = a server that sits between a client and servers, and acts on behalf of the client, typically used to mask the client's IP address.
+- Forward Proxy = a server that sits between a client and servers, and acts on behalf of the client, typically used to mask the client's IP address.

-2. Reverse Proxy = a server that sits between servers and clients, and acts on behalf of the servers, typically used for logging, load balancing, or caching.
+- Reverse Proxy = a server that sits between servers and clients, and acts on behalf of the servers, typically used for logging, load balancing, or caching.

+- Nginx is a very popular webserver that is often used as a reverse proxy and load balancer.

 ## To run this example